Explanation of the EPF experiment in terms of gravity gradients

 Next, we modeled the ambient gravity field with the presented 5-point mass model.
 We assumed a relatively strong source of $Q_{31}$ field multipole at 20~m characteristic distance.
 It was because about 20~meters from the measurement site there was a strong concrete tower as reported by \cite{bod_one_1991}.
 We considered two extreme cases: in Case~1, no variation of the model was allowed.
 Upper sub-figure of Fig.~\ref{fig:pmmfits} shows the correlation between this model and the original EPF measurement in terms of variations of the \EO\ parameter $\Delta\eta$.
 In Case 2, small variations were allowed for parameters of the mass model.
 Lower sub-figure of Fig. \ref{fig:pmmfits} shows that this way a perfect match between the model and the original EPF measurement could be achieved in terms of variations of the \EO\ parameter $\Delta\eta$.

 Figure \ref{fig:EPFparam}. presents model parameters required for the perfect fit in Case 2.
-This fit was achieved with only a 2.4\% average absolute variation of the mass model's parameters.
-Additionally, 90\% of the relative parameter changes were below $\pm$5\%.
-Maximum parameter variation was 8.2\%, and five largest variations were all found in the mass ratio parameter $M_2/M_1$.
+This fit was achieved with only a 2.6\% average absolute variation of the mass model's parameters.
+Additionally, 84\% of the relative parameter changes were below $\pm$5\%.
+Maximum parameter variation was 17.9\%, and the three largest variations were found in the mass ratio parameter $M_2/M_1$.

 Figure~\ref{fig:dq23} shows no linear dependence for results by Method~2; on the contrary, results by Method~3 show an approximate linear dependence.
 This is not surprising, since time variation of the ambient gravity field may easily hide the effect of sample geometry.
 On the other hand, Method~3 results are less sensitive to time variation of the gravity field, and thus the sample geometry effect becomes visible.
 This indicates that the ambient gravity field and its variation during the experiment must have played a significant role.
 In case of purely random effects no such distinction should be seen between the two methods.